 Pedro Delgado, MSc, Vice President, Institute for Healthcare Improvement (IHI), oversees IHI’s portfolio of work in three regions (Latin America, Europe, and Australasia) and the IHI Open School.
 Based in the United Kingdom, he has been a driving force in IHI’s global strategy.
 From work on reducing C-sections and healthcare-acquired infections in Brazil and several Latin American countries, to improving early years education in Chile, to improving patient safety in Portugal and mental health in London, Mr. Delgado has led the key senior relationships and design and implementation of large-scale health system improvement efforts and networks globally.
 He coaches senior leaders and teams, and lectures extensively worldwide on large-scale change, patient safety, and quality improvement.
-During his time at IHI, he also facilitated the Quality and Innovation Centers network, which included Kaiser Permanente’s Performance Improvement Institute, Qualturum in Jönköping County (Sweden), and the James Anderson Center for Clinical Excellence at Cincinnati Children’s Hospital.
+He is an Instructor at the Harvard T.H.
+Chan School of Public Health.
 His background is rich in diversity, including a brief period as a professional football (soccer) player, roles in hospital management and large-scale improvement leadership in the UK, and experience working in mental health in Venezuela and the UK.
 He holds summa cum laude degrees in Psychology and in Global Business, is a trained Improvement Advisor, and has an MSc in Healthcare Management and Leadership.